ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-deployment-multi-site.md

 ## Multisite vCenter Server deployment
 {: #arch-pattern-deployment-multi-site-base}

 The multisite deployment is a common use case and network deployment pattern.
 This topology is highly scalable and it is easy to manage and expand.
-The multisite deployment pattern is based on [VMware Solutions Dedicated - vCenter Server multisite deployment option](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).
+The multisite deployment pattern is based on the [vCenter Server multisite deployment option](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).

 The following diagram shows an example of a customer deployment by using this topology.
 You can add more hosts or new clusters to scale the solution.